Environmental issues in China: Reforestation

 Ou Hongyi the single climate striker of China created an initiative named "Plant for survival".
 In 2 – 3 months, more than 300 trees were planted.

 According to South China Morning Post reforestation in China increased the world tree canopy cover by 25%.
 The trees were first planted for stopping soil erosion and flooding but now can act as a tool to fight climate change.

 In the years 2012-2022 China restored more than 70 million hectares (700,000 km^{2}) of forests.
 China committed to plant and conserve 70 billion trees by the year 2030 as part of the Trillion Tree Campaign.
-A special organization: "1t.org China Action" will assist to China with achieving its reforestation and forest conservation goals.

 Conserving and planting mangroves is an important part of the environmental policy of China.
 Mangroves store more carbon per acre than rainforests.
 1 square kilometre of mangrove forests store the same amount of carbon that is emitted by 35,000 cars for an entire year.
 They also protect the population from storms and flooding in general and serve as important natural habitat for wildlife.
 Mangroves face considerable threats in China due to large scale development.
 China decided to increase its mangrove forests cover by 18,000 hectares by the year 2025 and created 52 protected areas covering 55% of its overall mangrove forest territory.